cheuerde/wgh_homepage/_pages/garden.md

 ---
 layout: single
-title: "Info"
+title: "Garden"
-permalink: /info/
+permalink: /garden/
 sidebar:
   nav: "sidebar-navigation"
 ---

-This is the Info page.
+This is the Garden page.